EchoVault/SugarDB/README.md

    9. [SORTED SET](#commands-sortedset)
    10. [STRING](#commands-string)

-<a name="what-is-echovault"></a>
+<a name="what-is-sugardb"></a>
-# What is EchoVault?
+# What is SugarDB?

-EchoVault is a highly configurable, distributed, in-memory data store and cache implemented in Go.
+SugarDB is a highly configurable, distributed, in-memory data store and cache implemented in Go.
 It can be imported as a Go library or run as an independent service.

-EchoVault aims to provide a rich set of data structures and functions for manipulating data in memory.
+SugarDB aims to provide a rich set of data structures and functions for manipulating data in memory.
 These data structures include, but are not limited to:
 Lists, Sets, Sorted Sets, Hashes, and much more to come soon.

-EchoVault provides a persistence layer for increased reliability.
+SugarDB provides a persistence layer for increased reliability.
 Both Append-Only files and snapshots can be used to persist data in the disk for recovery in case of unexpected shutdowns.

-Replication is a core feature of EchoVault and is implemented using the RAFT algorithm, allowing you to create a fault-tolerant cluster of EchoVault nodes to improve reliability.
+Replication is a core feature of SugarDB and is implemented using the RAFT algorithm, allowing you to create a fault-tolerant cluster of SugarDB nodes to improve reliability.
-If you do not need a replication cluster, you can always run EchoVault in standalone mode and have a fully capable single node.
+If you do not need a replication cluster, you can always run SugarDB in standalone mode and have a fully capable single node.

-EchoVault aims to not only be a server but to be importable to existing projects to enhance them with EchoVault features, this capability is always being worked on and improved.
+SugarDB aims to not only be a server but to be importable to existing projects to enhance them with SugarDB features, this capability is always being worked on and improved.

 <a name="features"></a>
 # Features

-Features offered by EchoVault include:
+Features offered by SugarDB include:

 1) TLS and mTLS support for multiple server and client RootCAs.
 2) Replication cluster support using the RAFT algorithm.